-Finding our way around the many different health services available can be challenging for all women, and particularly for women with disabilities.
-We may need to find out about or get referrals for and book appointments with many different services.
+For women with disabilities it can be challenging finding our way around the many different health services available.
+We may need to access many different services, learn more about or get referrals, and book appointments.

 Women with disabilities regularly report feeling exhausted from facing barriers in many areas of our lives.
-We may have experience of trauma, often within medical systems and some of us have long histories of medical treatments and interventions.
+We may have experience of trauma, often within medical systems, and some of us have long histories of medical treatments and interventions.

-Trying to manage or treat a health condition is challenging, and for women with disabilities in particular this can have a big impact on our wellbeing.
+Trying to manage or treat a health condition is challenging, and this can have a big impact on our wellbeing.

-Types of Health Services
+Types of health services